Best Online & Hybrid Ed.D. in Higher Education Rankings

 Executive Ed.D. in Higher Education

 Executive-level doctorates in higher education are geared toward middle- and senior-level postsecondary administrators.
-Executive Ed.D.s can have a higher work experience requirement for admissions (e.g. 5 years) and a modified degree structure.
+Executive Ed.D. programs often have a higher work experience requirement for admissions (e.g. 5 years or more) and a modified degree structure.

 For example, executive programs may contain on-campus intensives, summer experiences abroad, roundtables with higher education leaders, coursework in global issues and high-level management, and other elements that might attract aspiring executives (e.g. University President).